Incorporating testing volume into estimation of effective reproduction number dynamics: Methods

 \subsection{Modeling observed cases}

 Depending on the context of an infectious disease, the relationship between observed cases and incidence can be complex.
 One challenge relates to testing supply.
 The number of cases observed is always a function of the number of diagnostic tests administered.
 In the context of a novel infectious disease, testing supplies may change rapidly as new technologies are developed, approved, and deployed.
-Thus, we model observed cases ($O_{t}$) conditioned on previous and current incidence ($I_{t}, \mathbf{I}_{-n:t},$) as a negative binomial random variable, where the mean of the negative binomial random variable is a function of incidence (as in \citep{epidemia, epidemia_paper, epinow2}), the number of tests administered, and a detection parameter $\rho$, with over-dispersion parameter $\kappa$:
+Thus, we model observed cases ($O_{t}$) conditioned on previous and current incidence ($I_{t}, \mathbf{I}_{-n:t-1},$) as a negative binomial random variable, where the mean of the negative binomial random variable is a function of incidence (as in \citep{epidemia, epidemia_paper, epinow2}), the number of tests administered, and a detection parameter $\rho$, with over-dispersion parameter $\kappa$:

 where $\rho \times M_{t} \times D_{t}$ is the mean of the negative-binomial distribution.
 As defined above, $M_{t}$ is the total number of diagnostic tests administered during time interval $t$.
-Here $d_{t-j}$ represent discretized weights of the latent period distribution, that is, the time from infection to infectiousness.
+As a result, the detection rate for time $t$ is $\rho \times M_{t}$, which allows the detection rate to change over time as a function of the number of tests available.
+With a detection rate which depends on tests, the model can discern between situations where cases increase because of increases in latent incidence, as opposed to increases in the number of tests administered.
+The weights $d_{t-j}$ are discretized weights of the delay period distribution, that is, the time from infection to detection.
+Delays occur for a variety of reasons, based on when the difference between when individuals are infected and when they test, as well as delays in reporting the results of the test.
+In our study, we will use simulations and data where the only delay is caused by our assumption that cases represent individuals transitioning from the latent stage of infection to the infectious stage.
+Thus, for this study, $d_{t-j}$ are discretized weights of the latent period distribution.
 Note that we allow for cases observed at time $t$ to come from incidence observed at time $t$ as well; this can be adjusted depending on how quickly a particular disease spreads and at what granularity observations are recorded.

 It is difficult to choose generic priors for $\kappa$ and $\rho$, as they both depend in some way on properties of the surveillance system used to collect data.
 We address this challenge in the sections below.